venkatasai-kadamati/java-workloads/Learnings.md

 > The above is valid given for an array [2,5,1,4] - we need to iterate from start to end :
 > - values are : length = 4, valid idx's = 0 to 3.
 > - condition: idx < length

+## 12. Why during array value initialization, the specific [1,3,34] is wrong but {1,3,34} is correct?

+> This is due to the fact that we try to store a block of elements in our array

+> Block refers to functions that have func{}

+> Second Reason: To avoid confusion as already [] symbol refers too many things like it can be used for type declaration
+> and indexing and such.

+## Test cases to work on while working with Matrix's (2d Arr)

+1. n = m (n x n) where n is even
+2. n = m (n x n) where n is odd
+3. n != m (n x m) where n and m are not equal